Yiannis128/Yiannis128/articles/godot-beginner-tutorial-01.md

 The `func _physics_process(delta: float) -> void:` is a method declaration, also known as a function declaration.
 The node that this script extends, `CharacterBody2D` has this `_physics_process` method already defined, this allows us to implicitly override that method and so, when the method in the base class is invoked, it will call the method in the Player script instead.
+As can be seen, the `_physics_process` method takes a `float` as an input, a float is basically a number that can have decimal points.
+The inputs to the function are called _parameters_ and they are defined all inside the brackets at the top of the function declaration (called the function header).
+The `-> void` denotes that this function is _void of output_.
+This means that it will not return any type of value back to the caller.

 So any code we write in the `_physics_process` method will be called at a constant rate every second.
 This means that we can write code to rotate the ship